eclipse-openj9/openj9-docs/docs/openj9_support.md

 - (\*2): We fully expect that OpenJDK8 will have open community maintainers beyond January 2019, so we expect to be able to continue supporting JDK8 beyond that date.
 Until maintainers have been established we are unable to make a definitive support statement.
 This position is the same for JDK11 and all future "LTS" releases.
+- (\*3): These OpenJ9 releases are the feature releases that only support the new OpenJDK release.

 For any issues or limitations of an Eclipse OpenJ9 release, read the [release notes](https://github.com/eclipse/openj9/blob/master/doc/release-notes/).